System Settings for Authenticated Scans

 Creating a Windows Admin Account

-AT&T Cybersecurity recommends that you create a designated admin account solely for the authenticated scans rather than using an established admin account or a guest account.
+LevelBlue recommends that you create a designated admin account solely for the authenticated scans rather than using an established admin account or a guest account.
 The most important aspect about Windows credentials is that the account used to perform the scans should have privileges to access all required files and registry entries, which in many cases means administrative privileges.

-Warning: While any account that is a member of the "Remote Management Users" group can perform some of the required actions, AT&T Cybersecurity strongly recommends using an admin account with all of the attendant privileges.
+Warning: While any account that is a member of the "Remote Management Users" group can perform some of the required actions, LevelBlue strongly recommends using an admin account with all of the attendant privileges.
 While some operations will work without explicit admin rights, other operations require admin-level privileges and will return an "unknown", "error", or "fail" message without them.

 When creating such an account, you must keep in mind the following: